How To Recover Faster From Workouts In Your 40s: Science-Based Strategies

 • Why it matters: Dehydration can lead to increased soreness, slower recovery, and decreased performance.

-• Best practices: Aim for half your body weight in ounces of water daily, increasing intake on workout days.
-Fresh fruits are included a water intake as well!
-They are also packed with amazing phytonutrients and are natural vitamins.
+• Best practices: as a general guideline, aim for half your body weight in ounces of water daily, increasing intake on workout days.
+Fresh fruits and soups are included as water intake as well!
+Fruits are also packed with amazing phytonutrients and are natural vitamins.

 Recovery isn’t just about resting—it’s about optimizing your body’s ability to repair and rebuild efficiently.
 By prioritizing sleep, nutrition, mobility work, and hydration, you can accelerate recovery, prevent injuries, and continue progressing in your fitness journey.
-If you’re ready to take a smarter approach to training and recovery, let’s work together.
+Remember that sleep is the number one priority for optimal recovery and building strength.
+No amount of recovery supplement can cover up poor quality and quantity of sleep.

 Online Personal Trainer / Virtual Personal Trainer / Online Health Coach / Virtual Health Coach